Written by Scribendi

 2) It seemed to effect change in Bartholomew's social life, making him less and less inclined to seek human interaction, and more and more prone to reading in private.

-Use "Affect" vs. "Effect" Correctly Every Time
+How to Always Use "Affect" vs. "Effect" Correctly

 Even though "affect" and "effect" have at least five definitions between them, you will primarily encounter only two of them: to "affect" (verb), which means to influence, and an "effect" (noun), which means an outcome or result.
 A handy trick to remember the difference between affect and effect is as follows: